rivosinc/JumpStart/README.md

 * Test Attribute File:
   * [test003.test_attributes.yaml](tests/test003.test_attributes.yaml)

-### Test Attributes File
+### Diag Attributes File

-The Test Attributes File specifies the memory layout and various attributes of the test such as the MMU mode, number of active harts, etc.
+The Diag Attributes File specifies the memory layout and various attributes of the diag such as the MMU mode, number of active harts, etc.

-These test attributes can be overriden from the command line at setup time using the meson option `diag_attribute_overrides`.

 #### Memory Layout